 Many households may already have attic ladders, but depending on how long they have been used for, they may be due an upgrade.

 Next time you use the ladders, you should consider the following:

-- Does it feel and sound ‘rickety’ when you ascend or descend?
+- Does it feel and sound ‘rickety’ when you go up or down?

-- Does your ladder feel insecure when you are carrying heavy loads?
+- Do you feel that your ladder is not secure when you are carrying heavy loads?

 - Do you feel like you need a sturdier ladder?

 If you answered yes to these questions, it may be time to consider upgrading your loft ladder to ensure you can get up to your attic safely and without any accidents.